ginobilinie/medSynthesisV1/README.md

 # Upload your brain MRI, Predict corresponding CT

 If you're interested in it, you can send me a copy of your data (for example, brain MRI), and I'll inference the CT and send a copy of predicted CT to you.
 My email is dongnie.at.cs.unc.edu.

+# License
+medSynthesis is released under the MIT License (refer to the LICENSE file for details).